MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-hololens.md

 If Dynamics 365 Remote Assist is used in a loud environment, use headphones on both ends for better communication.
 Using headphones for both users prevents any echo filtering from proactively turning on noise cancellation, which turns off audio.

-## I signed in to my HoloLens, but I still can't sign in to Dynamics 365 Remote Assist.
+## I signed in to my HoloLens, but I still can't sign in to Dynamics 365 Remote Assist

 If you’re having trouble signing in to Dynamics 365 Remote Assist, try the following: